VPaskevicus/payment-gateway-api/README.md

 ## 400 Bad Request - RESPONSE BODY
 ```
 {
-	"title": "One or more validation errors occured."
+    "title": "One or more validation errors occurred.",
-	"status": 400
+    "status": 400,
     "errors": [
         "Shopper id is required",
-        "Merchant id is required"
+        "Merchant id is required",
     	"Currency is required",
         "Amount is required",
     	"Name on card is required",
   		"Card number is required",
     	"Expiration month is required",